Kotlin/kotlindl/README.md

        implementation 'org.jetbrains.kotlinx:kotlin-deeplearning-api:[KOTLIN-DL-VERSION]'
    }
 ```
+The latest KotlinDL version is 0.2.0-alpha-1.
-The latest KotlinDL version is 0.1.1.
+The latest stable KotlinDL version is 0.1.1.

 For more details, as well as for `pom.xml` and `build.gradle.kts` examples, please refer to the [Quick Start Guide](docs/quick_start_guide.md).

 ## Working with KotlinDL in Jupyter Notebook